Why Do You Create? logo — a flame growing from a seed

 pay it forward

 The next creative who wanders in here will see this.
-No pressure.

 where it began